compromise-evident/WhatNext/README.md

 --------------------------------------------------------------------------------
 ## Collision precision
 A paper on my hash collision calculator for any file or range of files, and on generating hash without collision or reversal shortcuts.
 (It tells you exactly how many different files 1 hash corresponds to.
+And hash without collision or reversal shortcuts means variable Authorship functions with special inconvenience as you will see in the paper.
 Completed, electronifying...)

 --------------------------------------------------------------------------------
 ## compromise-emergent